tmhsplb/heretoservedoc/docs/Implementation.md

 ## Users
 OPIDDaily is a role-based system.
 Each registered user will be assigned a user role by the OPIDDaily administrator.
 The role that a user is assigned will determine the OPIDDaily features available to the user.
-A user's assigned role will depend upon wheterh thr user volunteers at the front desk, is a volunteer interviewer or is a back office volunteer.
+A user's assigned role will depend upon whether the user volunteers at the front desk, is a volunteer interviewer or is a back office volunteer.
 There will also be a SuperAdmin role.
 The single user in this role, the Superadmin, will have access to features necessary for the maintenance of application OPIDDaily.
 The credentials for this account will only be available to a select few individuals.